Xena: Warrior Princess: Amphipolis

 Xena – the main character of the show – was born in the city of Amphipolis in northern Greece.
 Xena and her best friend, Gabrielle, frequently visited there over the course of the series and it was referenced often.
 Xena described Amphipolis as "full of life", although several times it was full of death: for instance, the city became a breeding ground for demons after Xena and Gabrielle returned from their twenty-five-year sleep.
 Mephistopheles, the King of Hell, had captured the soul of Xena's mother Cyrene and imprisoned her in Hell.

-In the backstory of the show, ten years ago Xena had set out to become a warrior to protect Amphipolis from attacks by a warlord called Cortese.
+In the backstory of the show, Xena had set out ten years prior to become a warrior to protect Amphipolis from attacks by a warlord called Cortese.
 This was the journey that turned her into a fierce fighter with an evil reputation.
 When she was inspired to fight for good, she returned to Amphipolis, seeking a reunion with her mother.
 Along the way, she met Gabrielle in Potidaea.

 In a fictionalized conversation between Julius Caesar and Xena in the "Destiny" episode in Season 2, Xena tells him Stageira "is the ancient enemy of my homeland, Amphipolis."